The Russian designer Roman Dolzhenko presents Mimic, an electric superbike concept that seems straight out of the Tron movie.

 A sinuous metal body with matt and satin colors, and a very bad look.
 Plus: merciless, when you consider the meticulous accents provided by the LED lights.
 Mimic is an electric superbike so out of the ordinary that it can become a canon itself.

-There is not a single line
+There isn't a single line

 Born from a sketch on a napkin (it looks like a cliché) and translated into a rendering with 3DS Max, this futuristic development of electric superbike arouses the curiosity of online users.
 This concept Will it ever come to life?